 - 1. A material false statement - 2.
 Knowledge that the statement was false when it was uttered - 3.
-Reliance on the false statement by the victim - 4.
-Damages as a result
+Reliance of the victim on the false statement - 4.
+Damages resulting from the victim's reliance on the false statement

 The legal definition is the same whether the offense is criminal or civil; the difference is that criminal cases must meet a higher burden of proof.